 Games help to learn basic skills

-Altogether 120 people with an age range of 57 to 96 took part in the first round of the study.
-The people were recruited by the project partners in Austria, Macedonia, Slovenia and the UK.
+In the first part of the study 120 people with an age range of 57 to 96 took part.
+The people were recruited by the project partners in Austria, North Macedonia, Slovenia and the UK.

 Most of our participants worked in pairs so that they could help each other along.
 We video recorded the session to capture comments such as: